dochy-ksti/docchi/readme.md

 ```
 JSON saved about 1 GB of data and took 1906 milliseconds.

-Dochy saved about 173 MB of data and took 604 milliseconds.
+Docchi saved about 173 MB of data and took 604 milliseconds.

-Dochy took 17 % of the storage space and about one-third of the time.
+Docchi took 17 % of the storage space and about one-third of the time.

 Very nice?

-Dochy only saved 17 % of the data so of course it's faster.
+Docchi only saved 17 % of the data so of course it's faster.

 For comparison, we changed JSON strings to the length of 17 % and run the demo.
 ```text